-Comment on the degree to which the written and taught curriculum results in student achievement of the academic and college/career standards for each subject area, course and program, and where applicable, expectations within the courses that meet the UC "a-q" requirements.
+Comment on the degree to which the written and taught curriculum results in student achievement of the academic and college/career standards for each subject area, course and program, and where applicable, expectations within the courses that meet the UC "a-g" requirements.

-SCS administration and staff ensure schoolwide consistency of rigorous and relevant curriculum that is aligned to standards in all core curricular areas.
-Single-subject specialists research and update schoolwide curriculum choices that can adapt to the personalized learning model of instruction.
-Curriculum resources are analyzed and revised during monthly Professional Leaning Community (PLC) meetings.
-Single-subject specialists are continually editing, updating and improving resources that are aligned to I CAN standards in order to support Homeschool families, as well as researching new programs, such as Ten Marks, Reading Plus, and Lexia.
+SCS administration and staff ensure network-wide consistency of rigorous and relevant curriculum that is aligned to standards in all core curricular areas.
+Single-subject specialists research and update curriculum choices that can adapt to the personalized learning model of instruction.
+Curriculum resources are analyzed and revised during monthly Professional Learning Community (PLC) meetings.
+Single-subject specialists are continually editing, updating and improving resources that are aligned to I CAN standards in order to support Homeschool families, as well as researching new programs, such as Reading Plus, and Lexia.
+Additional resources being considered include ESGI for K-2, Lexplore for reading fluency, Piano Maestro for linking music and math, and Activated Reader for vocabulary development.

-Springs administration and staff have implemented a variety of schoolwide Initiatives to ensure that all students receive a rigorous and relevant education.
+Springs administration and staff have implemented a variety of schoolwide initiatives to ensure that all students receive a rigorous and relevant education.

-- Courses are updated by single-subject specialists on a yearly basis. - A variety of CTE courses are offered online - Citrus Springs has adopted core high school courses from the Springs network; all are rigorous "a-g" approved courses - Curriculum mapping is a collaborative process that is implemented by single-subject specialists.
-Each individual teacher has the freedom to deviate/modify curriculum and instruction as required based on student needs and within the guidelines of personalization. - High school Homeschool courses are developed by single-subject specialists and delivered through one of our online course management systems.
-Using a consistent delivery method provides schoolwide congruence between the actual concepts and the skills taught.
-Each lesson plan is tied to specific I CAN (Key Skills) statements that are patterned after an appropriate CA State Standard.
-The linked videos, readings, questions and activities are also tied to these standards. - Moodle and Canvas courses at the K-8 level reflect the State Standards through the I CAN statements. - OARS content mastery quizzes are also patterned after these same standards. - The College & Career section of the websites provides information and resources in regards to college events, scholarships, and college fairs, testing, Advanced Placement exams, and academic planning.
+- Courses are updated by single-subject specialists on a yearly basis. - Curriculum mapping is a collaborative process that is implemented by single-subject specialists.
+Each individual teacher has the freedom to deviate/modify curriculum and instruction as required based on student needs and within the guidelines of personalization. - Each lesson plan is tied to specific I CAN (Key Skills) statements that are patterned after an appropriate CA State Standard.
+The linked videos, readings, questions and activities are also tied to these standards. - Canvas courses at the K-8 level reflect the State Standards through the I CAN statements. - Mastery quizzes are also patterned after these same standards. - The College & Career section of the websites provides information and resources in regards to college events, scholarships, and college fairs, testing, and academic planning.